CafeTools/cafetools.github.io/VideoPlayer/README.md

 - Provides the functions of a typical video player.
 - This game-specific feature displays player information and the location of death.
 - The player can add and edit subtitles quickly and easily.
-- This is a great help in briefing after a team flash match.
+- This is a great help in briefing after a team play match.
 - You can conveniently upload videos to YouTube.

 ## Important